Super-resolving frequency measurement with mode-selective quantum memory: Supplementary Information: Super-resolving frequency measurement with mode-selective quantum memory

 The maximum likelihood estimation method inherently produces only non-negative estimators based on the detected counts.
 When $N_0$ and $N_1$ result in a negative estimate, the estimator is set to zero.
 Consequently, this introduces a bias toward positive values, as all negative estimates are truncated to zero.

-Since we employ photon count detection, the detection counts $N_0$ and $N_1$ follow a Poisson distribution.
-Specifically, we model $N_1$ as $\text{Poisson}(\mu_1)$, where $\mu_1=p_1N$.
-Substituting this distribution into the estimator formula in Eq.~\ref{eq:MLE_estimator_supp}, we derive the mean square (MSE) error as
+Since we employ photon count detection, the detection counts $N_0$ and $N_1$ follow Poisson distributions.
+Specifically, we model $N_1$ as $\text{Poisson}(\mu_1)$, where $\mu_1=\tilde{P}(1|\epsilon)N$.
+Substituting this distribution into the estimator formula in Eq.~\ref{eq:MLE_estimator_supp}, we derive the mean square error as

 (Here, we neglected the $N_1 > \beta N$ part, as it is extremely unlikely to occur for small separations when $\beta\approx1$.)